-A talented musician as well as a ski racer, Laurenne Ross is a four-discipline threat both on and off the snow, with incredible talent on violin, piano, guitar and vocals.
-(Mitchell Gunn/ESPA)
+A talented artist as well as a ski racer, Laurenne Ross is a four-discipline threat both on and off the snow with incredible talent on violin, piano, guitar and vocals.
+(Alexis Boichard/Agence Zoom/Getty Images)

 Laurenne Ross Quick Facts

 Laurenne Ross Websites

 A talented artist as well as ski racer, Laurenne Ross is one of the most dynamic athletes on and off the snow with incredible talent on violin, piano, guitar, vocals and as a visual artist.
 Born in Edmonton, Alberta, Ross cut her teeth at a small local hill but headed to the Canadian Rockies on weekends, where she raced her Dad (a former alpine racer) to the lodge.
 A creative to the core who is a seasoned vet when it comes to creating both visual beauty in the classroom and beauty in the form of arcs on the snow, the only question now is just how much more beauty Ross can create as she finds her consistent home back on the podium.

 Since her World Cup debut in 2010, it was evident the podium wasn't going to be too far behind.
 Ross proved that in 2013, but 2014 was a different animal.
 After a slower than normal start to the season, Ross picked things up in the run up to the Olympics and then posted a season-best 11th in the Sochi downhill.
 Ross started the 2015 season off strong, leading a solid effort by the women's speed squad that saw four athletes in the top nine.
 It was the strongest U.S. women's downhill team performance in two seasons.
 Ross went on to lay down a solid season with two 4th place finishes, six top 10 finishes and twelve top 15 finishes between World Cup races and World Championships.